 Located in the Perth hills, 24km east of the centre of Perth, the Bibbulmun Track Northern Terminus in Kalamunda is the starting point for walkers heading south.
 The Darling Range provides plenty of opportunities for day walkers and weekenders with plenty of access points and the first few campsites only 10km apart.
 The Track passes through a mix of jarrah, marri and wandoo forests, the latter providing open woodlands giving walkers and immense sense of space.
 The views from Helena, Waalegh and Beraking campsites are outstanding.
 Sit high up on Abyssinia Rock and watch the sunset or perhaps sit in silence atop Mt Vincent, Mt Cuthbert or Mt Cooke and just absorb it all!
 Some challenging sections can be found here including at the very start in Kalamunda.

-For long distance walkers, careful planning is required as the next town is a 13-14 day walk with very limited options for re-supply.
+For long distance walkers, careful planning is required as the next town is around a 12 day walk with very limited options for re-supply.

 The Aboriginal people regard the ‘Dreaming’ as a sacred time before living memory, when ancestors, human and animal, gave shape to the earth and created all living things.
 The Nyoongar people of what is now Western Australia believe that Waugals (rainbow, or maned serpents) moved across the unmarked land of the south west, leaving traces of their journey.
 They made everything - the hills, the rivers and the lakes.
 The Scarp, at the edge of the Darling Range, is said to represent the body of a Waugal.